 Since Microsoft has your computer’s ‘digital signature’ from the initial upgrade it recognises the combination of components when you do a clean install and automatically activates Windows.
 This means you can safely skip the screen which asks for a product key at the start of the installation process.

-Windows 10 should activate as long as you haven’t made any major changes to your PC.
+So, even if you skip that screen on installation, Windows 10 should activate as long as you haven’t made any major changes to your PC.
 Upgrading from a hard disk to an SSD won’t affect anything, nor will changing your graphics card.
 However, upgrading your motherboard and processor will probably count as ‘significant’ and you’ll have to ring Microsoft’s support line if you find that Windows is no longer activated, or you’re reinstalling it.